 11. An Explanation or Measure of the Potential Volatility of the Credit Rating as required by Paragraph (a)(1)(ii)(K) of Rule 17g-7

 Factors and Magnitude - Change Rating:

-Negative pressure on the ratings could arise if there were deterioration in operating performance metrics.
+A negative rating action could be taken if OneAmerica Group were to have a trend of continued deterioration in operating results.
 Potential rating impact:Minor